ridhwaans/image-comparison/README.md

 ```
 Follow the instructions on how to install python on Linux ubuntu from step 2(b) previously

-3) To install `pyenv-virtualenv`
+3) Install `pyenv-virtualenv`
-*Follow the instructions on https://github.com/pyenv/pyenv-virtualenv*
+Follow the instructions on https://github.com/pyenv/pyenv-virtualenv

-*optional)* installing as submodules
+*(optional)* installing as submodules
 ```
 git init
 git submodule add -f git@github.com:pyenv/pyenv.git .pyenv